ZacharyGodfrey/personal-site/src/pages/index.md

 # Blog

-I often have thoughts.
-I occasionally write them down.
-I hope you find them helpful.
+Sometimes I write things down.
+I hope you find some of them helpful.

 {{#posts}}